 The corrected score was the total number of correct identifications minus the incorrect identifications in exchanged objects

 Figure 3.
-Mean number of correctly detected location-exchanged objects under divided attention incidental encoding condition for the total scores as a function of vigilant attention (aggregate score).
+Mean number of correctly detected location-exchanged objects under the divided attention incidental encoding condition for the total scores as a function of vigilant attention (aggregate score).

 Figure 4.
-Mean number of correctly detected location-exchanged objects under divided attention intentional encoding condition for the total scores as a function of vigilant attention (aggregate score).
+Mean number of correctly detected location-exchanged objects under the divided attention intentional encoding condition for the total scores as a function of vigilant attention (aggregate score).

 Discussion